Oh yes, of course they are! From

 "Such a courtesy for a tax-exempt organization's supporters is commonplace and within ethical rules," Strand added.
 "All members of Congress who participate in the conference pay their own expenses.
 The Institute does not employ a lobbyist nor does it engage in lobbying."

-Oh...and there will be no "transparency" during the reception and dinner, meaning the press will not be allowed to attend.
-Chew on these facts regarding lobbying Congress:
+Oh...and there will be no "transparency" during the reception and dinner, meaning the press will

-Last year Washington lobbyists netted $3.2 billion, a 13.7 percent increase from 2007, according to the nonpartisan Center for Responsive Politics, aka OpenSecrets.org
+Last year Washington lobbyists netted $3.2 billion, a 13.7 percent increase from 2007, according to the nonpartisan Center for Responsive Politics, aka OpenSecrets.org.

 And it's the industries most affected by the economic downturn that seem to be doing much of the spending: finance, insurance and real estate, the group found.

 Fucking carpetbaggers.
 Nothing turns my stomach more than lobbyists.
 Nothing.
 They are the hyena pack, ready to surround and consume whatever they see as a threat to their bottom line, regardless of the consequences to Main Street and the average Joe and Jill American.
-Below is a list from OpenSecrets of the top 20 corporations and what they spent to lobby Congress in 2009:
+Below is a list from

 US Chamber of Commerce $73,899,200